-- that which is caused by the illness of student, serious illness or death in the family, or quarantine. - that which has the sanction of both parents/guardians and principal.
+- that which is caused by the illness of student, serious illness or documented death in the family, or quarantine. - that which has the sanction of both parents/guardians and principal.
 This agreement should be made prior to the absence.
 An absence related to vacation will not be excused. - that which the principal deems excusable because of unusual circumstances. - that which recognizes absence for a religious holiday.
 Prior administrative approval of absence is required. - that which results from a visit to the parent/guardian who is being deployed or who is returning from a tour of duty in the military.

 Each absence must be explained.
 Parents/guardians are responsible for providing notification within three (3) days of the student's return to school, or the absence will result in an unexcused absence.
-Notification should include the student's name, the date(s) the student was absent, the reason for the absence, and parent's/guardian's legal name.
+Notification of a student's absence should be completed on an Absence Verification Form that is available either on the District's website or at the schools.
+The Absence Verification Form includes should include the student's name, the date(s) the student was absent, the reason for the absence, and parent's/guardian's legal name.
 At the elementary level, parents/guardians are responsible for providing written, signed documentation of the reason for the absence upon the student's return to school.
 At the secondary level, schools may require the parent/guardian contact the school by telephone within three days or provide the signed written notice upon the student's return to school.